PomBSV/M5_Peer_knowledge_transfer/README.md

 **Date**: 29.06.2020

 ## Objective:
-Develope an alternative architecture for the activities relating the financial calculations of the supplementary benefits insurance.
+Develop an alternative architecture for the activities relating the financial calculations of the supplementary benefits insurance.

 ## Initial situation